AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets-API.md

 Etag: "7"
 ```

-To edit or delete the asset, specify If-Match in the HTTP request header when calling `DELETE` or `PUT`:
+To edit or delete the asset, specify If-Match in the HTTP request header when calling `DELETE` or `PUT`.

 ####Example
 Modify or delete only if the current asset matches version 7.
 Otherwise, do not perform this operation.
 If this condition fails, return a 412.